brucefan1983/CUDA-Programming/src/01-introduction/text.md

 ## 1.1 Introduction to GPU

-GPU means graphics processing unit, which is usually compared to CPU (central processing unit).
+GPU means `graphics processing unit`, which is usually compared to CPU (central processing unit).
 While a typical CPU has a few relatively fast cores, a typical GPU has hundreds or thousands of relatively slow cores.
 In a CPU, more transistors are devoted to cache and control; in a GPU, more transistors are devoted to data processing.

-GPU computing is heterogeneous computing, which involves both CPU and GPU, which are usually referred to as host and device, respectively.
+GPU computing is `heterogeneous computing`.
+It involves both CPU and GPU, which are usually referred to as `host` and `device`, respectively.
 Both CPU and non-embedded GPU have their own DRAM (dynamic random-access memory), and they are usually connected by a PCIe（peripheral component interconnect express）bus.

 We only consider GPUs from Nvidia, because CUDA programming only supports these GPUs.
 There are a few series of Nvidia GPUs:
 * Tesla series: good for scientific computing but expensive.